icey502/ammap-country-map-generator/README.md

 - The above step will generate a JS and HTML file in the generated_maps directory.
 You can move this into your ammap installation to test it (I just put an ammaps installation into the directory itself so I can open it straight away)

+## Example Generated Map ##
+There is a screenshot of an example generated map in the docs directory.

 ## The Usual Disclaimers ##
 Some things to note...